Skip to contents

 Change in levy

 Changes in levies are another common cause of increased tax bills.
-Calculating a levy change is not as straightforward as a change in AV, but a good rule-of-thumb is that levies can only increase by 5% or the rate of inflation, whichever is less.
+Calculating a levy change is not as straightforward as a change in AV, but a good rule-of-thumb is that levies typically can only increase by 5% or the rate of inflation, whichever is less.

 NOTE: Correctly calculating a levy increase can be extremely complicated.
 Most levies are subject to numerous limiting laws (PTELL, rate limits, tax caps) that can vary by municipality/district